 No more than three of these subjects will be taught in any one year.
 Teaching takes the form of text-classes (usually 6 hours per week), for which you are expected to prepare; seminars (usually one and a half hours per week), for which you are expected to prepare oral or written presentations on specified topics; and lectures on the general background of Syriac literature (normally one hour per week).
 These classes and lectures are normally given by Professor David Taylor or Professor Alison Salvesen.
 You are also encouraged to attend seminars in relevant areas: there are regular series in Patristic studies, Late Antique and Byzantine studies, Armenian Studies, Jewish Studies in the Greco-Roman Period, Old Testament, and New Testament, Ancient Near Eastern studies.

-Oriental studies graduates have found employment in many and diverse fields including business, finance, law, civil service, journalism, government and industry.
 Many graduates have also undertaken further research into subjects linked with Oriental studies and have pursued successful careers in the academic world, education and in museums.

 The examination (towards the end of the third (Trinity) term) takes the form of four timed examinations.
 These consist of:

 - one paper with essay questions on the history, literature, and culture of the Syriac Churches

 - three papers on the three specialist options, containing passages from the set texts for translation from Syriac into English and for comment, and also essay questions related to the set texts

 Further information on the course, and the examination process, can be found in the course handbook here (information is current for the academic year of publication).